chanvany/chanvany.github.io/README.md

 ## Features

--Encryption with a random shift key (Caesar Cipher) -Security with a PIN that is required for decryption -Decryption capability after entering the correct PIN -Non-technical user interaction that allows users to easily encrypt and decrypt messages
+- Encryption with a random shift key (Caesar Cipher)

+- Security with a PIN that is required for decryption

+- Decryption capability after entering the correct PIN

+- Non-technical user interaction that allows users to easily encrypt and decrypt messages

 ## Functions
 - key = random.randint(1, 25)